EnterpriseDB/barman/doc/barman-cloud-backup-list.1.md

 -P, --profile
 : profile name (e.g. INI section in AWS credentials file)

--e ENCRYPT, --encrypt ENCRYPT
-: enable server-side encryption with the given method for the transfer.
-  Allowed methods: `AES256` and `aws:kms`.

 --endpoint-url
 : override the default S3 URL construction mechanism by specifying an endpoint.